jinghuazhao/EWAS-fusion/README.md

 ## Output

-The results will be in input-file.tmp.
+The results will be in input-file.tmp/ directory.

 ## Example